 Photographs show a banana that has been injected with human blood in order to spread HIV.
-See Example(s)

 I bought a bundle of bananas from the Walmart in Aberdeen tonight and opened it to give to my 2 yr old daughter.
 This is what I found on the inside!
 I opened the rest of the bundle and they appeared to be normal bananas.
 I’m not saying it’s blood but what else would it be?!
 One banana out of the whole bundle was like this … a little weird!
 Check your produce before eating it.
 You never know what someone put in there.

-Photographs purportedly showing bananas that had been “injected with blood” have been passed around online with varying degrees of paranoia for several years.
 The claims associated with the photographs have evolved from speculation about the discoloration of the banana (as seen above) to assertions that human blood was purposefully injected into the banana in order to spread HIV:

 Except for rare cases in which children consumed food that was pre-chewed by an HIV-infected caregiver, HIV has not been spread through food.
 The virus does not live long outside the body.
 You cannot get it from consuming food handled by an HIV-infected person; even if the food contained small amounts of HIV-infected blood or semen, exposure to the air, heat from cooking, and stomach acid would destroy the virus.